Azerbaijani MFA, Prosecutor General’s Office issue joint statement on Khojaly genocide anniversary | News.az

 Azerbaijani MFA, Prosecutor General’s Office issue joint statement on Khojaly genocide anniversary

-Azerbaijan’s Ministry of Foreign Affairs and Prosecutor General’s Office have released a joint statement on the 28th anniversary of the Khojaly genocide.
+The Ministry of Foreign Affairs and the Prosecutor General’s Office of Azerbaijan have issued a joint statement commemorating the 27th anniversary of the Khojal

 The statement reads as follows: